Going green can be good for the environment and for your tax situation. A lot of tax benefits are available if you know where to find them.

 One green federal tax incentive that will be around for a while is the tax credit for renewable home energy systems.
 And it’s a biggie.

 The credit—which will remain intact through Dec.
-31, 2019, covers 30 percent of the cost of a solar electric and solar water heating systems, with no upper limit.
+31, 2019, covers 30 percent of the cost of a solar electric, solar water heating systems (but not for swimming pools or hot tubs), small wind-energy property, and geothermal heat pumps, with no upper limit.
 Unlike some tax incentives, it applies to any owned home–not just a primary residence.
 After 2019, the credit is reduced each year until it expires at the end of 2021.
+These systems do not have to be placed on your principal residence.

-A tax credit for 30 percent of the cost of a residential fuel cell and microturbine system—up to $500 per 0.5 kilowatt of power capacity—was also available through Dec.
-31, 2016.
+A tax credit for 30 percent of the cost of a residential fuel cell —up to $500 per 0.5 kilowatt of power capacity—is also available through Dec.
+31, 2019 with similar reductions through 2021.
 New construction and existing homes qualify for the credit, but the home must be your primary residence.

 Energy systems for rental homes are excluded from both credits.